mc-carlessi/mysql-js-workshop/sql-store-programming/sql-store-programming.md

   </copy>
   ```

-7. Check now the new behaviour in case of duplicate.
+7. Check now the new behavior in case of duplicate.

   **![orange-dot](./images/orange-square.jpg) mysqlsh>**
   ```sql